christophermoverton/DataEngProjectWork/README.md

 for example.  file source and destination names taken at script run input.
 Don't forget to change executable run permissions for bash scripts to run them in your local directory.

+airflow_DAG_ETL_example script is run with related csv data example.
+You'll want to modify path/to/csv as needed in DAG file.
+I've tested this script, for example, in virtual (localized) Airflow server environment but not containerized.